-- Homologated tyre rules will apply to Australian Championship classes and the R3 Cup. - All tyres for Superbike, Supersport, Supersport 300, and R3 Cup must be commercially available to all competitors and be selected from the current ASBK Tyre Homologation list available on the ASBK website - www.asbk.com.au - Tyres in each class will be required to be approved by MA.
-Direct any tyre homologation gueries to roadrace@ma.org.au - Competitors in Supersport and SS300 classes only the use of slick tyres is permitted unless the track is declared wet where wet weather tyres are then permitted.
+- Homologated tyre rules will apply to Australian Championship classes. - All tyres for Superbike, Supersport and Supersport 300, must be commercially available to all competitors and be selected from the current ASBK Tyre Homologation list available on the ASBK website - www.asbk.com.au - Tyres in each class will be required to be approved by MA.
+Direct any tyre homologation queries to roadrace@ma.org.au - Competitors in Supersport and SS300 classes only the use of slick tyres is permitted unless the track is declared wet where wet weather tyres are then permitted.